 - Sparrows: Host, quarrel, knot, flutter, crew

 - Swallows: Flight, gulp

 - Woodpeckers: Descent, drumming

 Not every group of birds is automatically a flock.
 Two characteristics that generally constitute a flock are...

 - Numbers: Just two or three birds is not usually a flock, but there is no set minimum number of birds needed to call a group a flock.
 In general, larger groups are always considered flocks, while smaller groups may be flocks if the birds are not often seen in groups.
-For example, gregarious birds such as gulls, ducks and starlings are often seen in very large groups, so just a dozen of these birds together would not usually be called a flock.
-Less social birds, however, such as hummingbirds or grosbeaks, would be considered a flock of there were only a dozen birds, since they are much less likely to gather in larger groups.
+For example, gregarious birds such as gulls, ducks and starlings are often seen in very large groups, so just a half dozen of these birds together would not usually be called a flock.
+Less social birds, however, such as hummingbirds or grosbeaks, would be considered a flock of there were only a few birds, since they are much less likely to gather in larger groups.

 - Species: Any large group of birds, no matter how many different species make up the group, can be called a flock if only a general flock term is used.
 The more unique, specialized terms, however, are only used for single-species flocks.
 The exception is when all the species that make up the flock are still in the same related family.
 A flock of sparrows, for example, can still be called a knot, flutter, host, quarrel or crew even if several sparrow species are part of the group.
-A group of wading birds, however, is just a flock if there are herons, godwits and plovers all mixed in the crowd.
+A group of wading birds, however, is just a flock if there are herons, godwits, egrets, flamingos, storks and plovers all mixed in the crowd.

 The collective nouns for different groups of birds can be a fun bit of birding lingo to use when describing what you see in the field.
 How many will you see?